princesompura/NextHire-AI/README.md

 ## Overview

 **NextHire-AI** is a cutting-edge full-stack web application that pioneers the use of AI for recruitment.
 It's built as an **AI Recruiter Voice Agent** capable of dynamically creating and conducting job interviews entirely through voice.
-This project is perfect for those interested in HR tech, recruitment automation, and leveraging AI for interactive solutions.
-It transforms the traditional interview process into an efficient, scalable, and engaging experience.

 ---